Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Results

 To understand more about the AIMEN system's method of decision-making, we have plotted the SHAP (SHapley Additive exPlanations) values \cite{lundberg2017unified} on 1385 real training cases and 38 real test cases in \figref{shap_figures}.
-On this test set, the macro average F1 score of the classifier was 0.78 and AUROC was 0.77.
-From the SHAP values of the training and test set, we observed that cases with low parity, high abnormal acceleration, high abnormal deceleration, cesarean section, and high abnormal variability are some of the combinations that influenced our system to predict a case as abnormal.
+On this test set, the macro average F1 score of the classifier was 0.78, and the AUROC was 0.77.
+From the SHAP values of the training and test sets, we observed that cases with low parity, high abnormal acceleration, high abnormal deceleration, cesarean section, and high abnormal variability are some of the combinations that influenced our system to predict a case as abnormal.
 However, excessive uterine contractions or advanced maternal age did not usually influence our system to make abnormal class predictions.
 It needs to be noted that the SHAP values are calculated based on the model's predictions instead of the ground-truth labels.
 So, these findings do not necessarily mean that the relationships of these features with the outcome will be the same for ground-truth observations.
 Nonetheless, it can give us an intuition about how our prediction model works and provide us with directions on how to improve the system in the future.
+As illustrated in \figref{shap_figures}, the SHAP analysis highlights that abnormal fetal heart rate patterns—captured through risk indicators such as ABNVARTOTAL, ABNDECELTOTAL, ABSENTACCELTOTAL, and ABNFHRTOTAL—along with irregular breathing conditions such as bradycardia, are strongly associated with an elevated risk of abnormal delivery outcomes.
+These findings are consistent with well-established clinical evidence~\cite{nihWhatRisk}, which recognizes fetal heart rate irregularities as key indicators of fetal distress and delivery complications.
+Furthermore, the SHAP plots reveal that low maternal parity, particularly in nulliparous women, is associated with a comparatively higher likelihood of abnormal delivery when contrasted with multiparous mothers.
+While the relationship between parity and labor outcomes in younger mothers remains inconclusive, prior research has demonstrated that nulliparous women of advanced maternal age exhibit an increased risk of pregnancy-related complications~\cite{shechter2020does}.
+These observations reinforce that the AIMEN system successfully captures clinically meaningful RFs consistent with established medical understanding.